Your Child's Checkup: 1 Month

 - Sing, talk, and read to your baby.
 Babies learn best by interacting with people.

-- Call your doctor if your baby has a fever or is acting sick.
+- Call your doctor if your baby has a fever of 100.4ºF (38ºC) or higher, taken in your baby’s bottom.
+Call the doctor if your baby is acting sick.
 Don't give medicine to an infant younger than 2 months old without talking to your doctor first.

 - It's common for new moms to feel tired and overwhelmed at times.
 But if these feelings are intense, or you feel sad, moody, or anxious, call your doctor.